Andrew "Drew" Duszynski

 The not so great news is there is no cure today.
 The only treatment is a kidney transplant – and possibly even a liver transplant as well.
 Once again, Drew has exceeded all expectations by making it to his FIFTH BIRTHDAY before his kidney function has declined to the point where a transplant had to take place.

 On June 08, 2015 Drew had both of his oversized, diseased kidneys removed and after a month in the hospital he returned home to Plainfield.
-He receives nightly dialysis (10 hours) to sustain him until a new kidney is located and transplanted.
+He received nightly dialysis (10 hours) to sustain him until a new kidney was located and transplanted.

 HOW YOU CAN HELP

 With the total cost of a transplant often exceeding $500,000, transplant patient’s families are unable to shoulder the financial burden of such a procedure.
 While insurance will cover a great deal of the costs for Drew’s kidney transplant, the expected out-of-pocket costs are estimated to be in excess of $50,000.

 The Children’s Organ Transplant Association (COTA) is a national charity dedicated to organizing and guiding communities in raising funds for transplant-needy patients.
 COTA helps children and young adults who need a life-saving transplant by providing fundraising assistance and family support.
 COTA does not charge for its services and does not take a percentage of funds raised.

 Please consider making a donation to COTA in honor of Drew.
 All donations are tax-deductible and all monetary gifts of $75.00 or more will receive a statement of giving from COTA.